 Just like we already know, maintenance is the key, make sure that all the nuts, bolts and clips are tight at all times.
 Do not add unnecessary third party accessories.
 Keep the moving parts of the E-bike greased and lubricated at all times.

 If one compares e-bike that has been converted using a conversion kit and e-bikes that are originally produced as e-bikes, the latter are usually less noisy.
-Buying a new e-bike or a conversion kit?
-Find out in this post.

 Should I worry about e-bike noise?

 Before you pay for a new e-bike, check out online reviews of selected models.
 Ask for a test run.
-Also, ask the sales rep to tell you about the kind of motor used on the E-bike.
+Also, ask the sales rep to tell you about the kind of motor used on the e-bike.
 You can also inquire about the measures that have been taken to check the noise level.

 Generally, especially for newer e-bike models, the level of noise is so negligible that you may stop worrying about it altogether.
 You can also be most certain that with the advancement of technology, upcoming e-bike models will produce yet less sound.